 How to test your child for the Spinal Galant Reflex

 If you are fairly certain your child has a larger problem with bedwetting and other developmental delays, there are a couple of easy tests you can do with your child to see if they have retained the Spinal Galant Reflex.
-Please keep in mind that there are other reflexes that may be present in your child, which you will want to test your child for as we release future articles.
-However, in this article, we will only test for the Spinal Galant Reflex.
+Please keep in mind that there are other reflexes that may be present in your child, which you will want to test your child for if you notice other delays.
+However, in this article, the following test is only for the Spinal Galant Reflex.

 Have your child or student get down on their hands and knees.
 Make sure their arms and back are completely straight.
 Their back should be flat like a table top.